 - Gray Rain of Depression: The opening line of "William, It Was Really Nothing": "The rain falls hard on this humdrum town / This town has dragged you down ..."

 - Lesser Star: Mike Joyce and Andy Rourke.
 The band's contract apparently only listed Morrissey and Marr as the official members of the band.
 Joyce and Rourke even sued the other half of the band for royalties that were owed them.
 Although Rourke wound up settling amicably out of court with Morrissey and Marr, Joyce kept pushing his part of the lawsuit and received a 1 million pound settlement (which in turn alienated him from Rourke).
-Morrissey claims that Joyce is the main reason why the Smiths will never reunite, moreso than his rift with Marr.
+Rourke eventually patched things up with his childhood friend Marr and found steady work as a session musician for bands like The Pretenders.
+Joyce, meanwhile, left the music business and never reconciled with any of his old bandmates apart from Rourke.
+Morrissey claims that Joyce's lawsuit is the main reason why the Smiths will never reunite, moreso than his rift with Marr.